tpayne/lang-examples/csharp/WebRestAPI/WebRestAPI/README.md

 Web RESTAPI Sample
 ==================

-This repo contains an example C# RESTful API.
+This repo contains an example C# RESTful API for interacting with services like GitHub.

 Running the Example with Basic Ops
 ----------------------------------